-There's no time like the present to get yourself a smart speaker, but choosing between the Google Home and Amazon Echo is becoming a really tough choice.
-Amazon has been dominating the space with all manner of Amazon Echo devices in all shapes and sizes, but Google Home is catching up fast.
+There's no time like the present to get yourself a smart speaker, but choosing between the Google Home and Amazon Echo is becoming an increasingly tough decision.
+Amazon continues to dominate the space with Echo devices in all shapes and sizes, but Google's lineup is consistently gaining ground.

-Granted, neither are perfect devices, but they're both good for listening to music, controlling a limited range of smart home tech, and performing a few party tricks.
+Granted, neither are perfect devices, but they're both good for listening to music, controlling a range of smart home tech and performing a few party tricks.
 They can even now be used to call friends and family.
-So which should you get?
+So, which should you get?
 Read on to find out.

 Amazon Echo v Google Home: Design

 Now in its second generation, the Amazon Echo has changed a fair bit - gone is the tall, plastic cylinder of the first generation (and the old Echo Plus).
 The new 'standard' Amazon Echo is much smaller, with a fabric cover, which makes it a lot softer on display in your home β and it's been treated to a substantial price cut, too.

 The Amazon Echo's seven directional far field microphones still live at the top of the speaker.
 There are just two buttons on the Echo itself, an action button and a mute button.
 But other than that, all interactions are going to be done with your voice.

 Google Home's white design is also sparse, with only one mute button that sits on the back.
 However, it has interchangeable bases that bring a much needed spark of colour, and looks better for it.
 It's also smaller than the Echo and pear-shaped, with a slight slant on top with touch controls.

 While some may like the larger look of the Amazon Echo, Google Home wins the most style points here.
 It can blend in a little better with the rest of your living room, kitchen or bedroom thanks to its squat frame and colourful customisation.

 We're not going to get too drawn into which looks better β everyone's home is different.
 But Amazon certainly offers more variations in style than Google, if you're fussy about putting tech in your home.